willscott/gosendmail/README.md

    TLS handshakes with servers that present invalid certificates.
 * `GOSENDMAIL_RECIPIENTS` - overrides the addresses the message will be sent to.
 This helps support partial resumption of remaining recipients and BCC.
-   If not specified, recipients will be generated from the To, CC, and BCC fields.
+   If not specified, recipients will be loaded from the To, CC, and BCC fields.

 Configuration Options (signmail)